 A qualified oral surgeon can discuss your specific case in detail, but most patients will not necessarily need to have their third molars removed prior to beginning orthodontic treatment.
 Even in cases of crowding, removing impacted wisdom teeth may not create more room in the smile to allow the other teeth to shift into their correct positions.

-A patient’s age may also influence the decision on timing of wisdom tooth extraction.
+A patient’s age may also influence the decision on the timing of wisdom tooth extraction.
 For a patient who embarks on orthodontic treatment in his or her pre-teens, it may make more sense to have the wisdom teeth removed after the braces come off.
 However, in older patients who still have their third molars, the orthodontist or oral surgeon may recommend extraction before treatment.

 It’s recommended that patients who choose wisdom tooth extraction should have the procedure by the time they turn 25 years old.
 The roots of the wisdom teeth are shorter in younger patients, so it’s easier to remove them.
 Younger patients also tend to recover more quickly after the procedure.